 With so many islands to choose from, how do you go about finding where to stay?
 Let me break it down for you.

 The only way to get between islands is by boat and petrol prices are unreasonably expensive, mainly because of the cartel which controls fuel distribution in the islands.
 The cost of fuel in Raja Ampat is almost double the national government mandated (and subsidised) price.
 To keep costs down, it is advisable to choose a homestay on an island close to the places you wish to visit.
 The islands off Wasai have the most accommodation and dive centre options because of this reason.
-If you have been quoted a boat fee and think it’s unreasonable, have a look at this extremely helpful guide which may be of assistance.
+If you have been quoted a boat fee and think it’s unreasonable, have a look at www.StayRajaAmpat.com's extremely helpful website.